Learning at Home

-In addition to the direct teaching through Microsoft Teams, teachers will be assigning a range of activities that children can complete in addition to the timetabled sessions.
+In addition to the direct teaching through Microsoft Teams, teachers assign a range of activities that children can complete.

 Your child will access the lesson resources, as they currently do, from the Class OneNote Notebook.
 On the page there will be links to access learning materials from other online learning tools, such as Accelerated Maths, Literacy Planet, Purple Mash and Espresso.
 For more information on how to access these resources please go refer to our learning guides.